pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_03_error_management.md

 The `filters` parameter that we want to add to the use case allows the caller to add conditions to narrow the results of the model list operation, using a notation `<attribute>__<operator>`.
 For example, specifying `filters={'price__lt': 100}` should return all the results with a price lower than 100.

-Since the `Room` model has many attributes the number of possible filters is very high, so for simplicity's sake I will consider the following cases:
+Since the `Room` model has many attributes the number of possible filters is very high, simplicity's sake, I will consider the following cases:

 * The `code` attribute supports only `__eq`, which finds the room with the specific code if it exists
 * The `price` attribute supports `__eq`, `__lt`, and `__gt`